 I hope this short overview of who we are and the work we do provides an insight into what we can achieve for you.

 Local Authority: London Borough of Harrow

-Services provided; Extensive pre-applications discussions.
-Public Consultation events and exhibitions.
-Project management & submission of hybrid planning application for the phased project.
-First phase 211 units (93 affordable housing and 118 private units) & community centre in detail.
-Second phase of 338 units (144 Affordable Rent dwellings and 194 Private Sale) submitted in outline
+Services provided included extensive pre-application discussions, public consultation events and exhibitions, project management & submission of hybrid a planning application for phased development.
+First phase 211 units (93 affordable dwellings and 118 private units) & community centre.
+Second phase of 338 units (144 affordable dwellings and 194 private units).

 Avenue Vivian, Houghton Le Spring